 In keeping with the mission of The Salvation Army, Ray and Joan Kroc Corps Community Centers provide facilities, programs, and services that encourage positive living, offer life-changing experiences for children and adults, strengthen families, and enrich the lives of seniors.

 These facilities, programs, and services promote educational enrichment, life skills development, and spiritual and physical wellness.
 In accordance with the Christian mission of The Salvation Army, these resources will be offered without discrimination to uplift individuals and benefit communities in need.

 Amazing things can happen when good intentions are matched with kindness and resources under the grace of God.
 In short, this is the story of the new Salvation Army Ray and Joan Kroc Corps Community Centers...
 Ray Kroc was a true American success story and the man behind the expansion of the McDonald's Corporation.
 Joan Kroc was his devoted wife, and she became a well-known philanthropist after Ray's death in 1984.
 When it was time to decide how best to pass on their fortune to benefit the world, she chose The Salvation Army.
 This decision was based on her immense confidence in The Salvation Army to do the most good with their legacy.

-To date, 26 centers are open and operating.
-Please follow the web-links below for the latest information on the status of individual Salvation Army Ray and Joan Kroc Corps Community Centers and thanks for stopping by.
+A total of 26 Kroc Centers were constructed and are open and operational.
+Please follow the web links below to visit each individual Salvation Army Ray and Joan Kroc Corps Community Centers.

 The first Salvation Army Ray and Joan Kroc Corps Community Center was established in San Diego in 2002.
-Thanks to Joan Kroc's gift, Ray and Joan Kroc Corps Community Centers are now in progress across the USA.
+Thanks to Joan Kroc's gift, Ray and Joan Kroc Corps Community Centers are now active across the USA.

 » San Francisco, CA (Opened June 2008)